Culture Connections Program

 Our program is built on three key pillars designed to set your organization up for success.

-+ Experience: The Center houses Rev. Martin Luther King, Jr’s papers and connects the civil rights and global human rights movements to challenges today, drawing on that knowledge to improve workplace culture.
++Experience: The National Center for Civil and Human Rights connects history from the civil and global human rights movements to challenges today, drawing on those lessons to improve workplace cultureWe use discussion and prompts to engage teams in active conversation.

 CONVERSATION MODULES